 Creating an awe-inspiring panorama, for the 18th year straight, United States flags will fly in a solemn formation at Reid Merrill Park during May of 2024.
 This stirring display of 600 flags will unite the community in a patriotic tribute to honor our heroes.READ MORE

 Creating an awe-inspiring panorama, United States flags will fly in a solemn formation at the Canadian River Historic Bridge during July of 2024.
 This stirring display of 525 flags will bring the community together in a patriotic tribute to honor our heroes.READ MORE

 Karen Brady Pipes

-We love to visit our events when possible, because walking amidst the rows and columns of flags we meet wonderful people who are anxious to share their excitement in experiencing a Healing Field® or Field of Honor® massive display of U.S. flags.
+We love to visit our events when possible because walking amidst the rows and columns of flags, we meet wonderful people who are anxious to share their excitement in experiencing a Healing Field® or Field of Honor® display of U.S. flags.
 Our local hosting organizations also share their same experiences with us.
 We have learned repeatedly that it is only when volunteers and visitors walk among the flags that the impact of the display can be really appreciated.

-“That the mature may remember and the youth may learn” is a phrase which explain the impact our flag displays have on communities.
+“That the mature may remember and the youth may learn” is a phrase which explains the impact our flag displays have on communities.

 Imagine 1,800 United States flags, each measuring 3 by 5 feet and flying atop 7½ foot tall white flagstaffs.
 Not just imagination, this stunning vista becomes reality during the second week of November as the Georgetown Rotary brings its 8th Annual Field of Honor® event to San Gabriel Park.READ MORE